Skip to main content

 </template>

-Nuxt's auto-import feature (useFetch, useHead, composables — available without imports) is a quality-of-life improvement appreciated by Vue developers.
+Nuxt's auto-import feature — useFetch, useHead, composables available without manual imports — is a quality-of-life improvement Vue developers appreciate.
+It reduces boilerplate while keeping TypeScript inference intact.

 Nuxt Content Blog

-NuxtShip's blog uses Nuxt Content, which has excellent developer experience for content-heavy sites:
+NuxtShip's blog uses Nuxt Content, which has excellent developer experience:

 <!-- content/blog/my-post.md -->